-To obtain an event permit you will need to:
+To obtain a permit and the costs, you will need to make a booking.

 - Read the Weddings and Celebrations Guidelines (PDF 324 KB) and Weddings and Celebrations Fees (PDF 157 KB).
 Please also refer to the frequently asked questions section below for more information.

 - Applications are reviewed by an Events Adviser who will contact the event organiser for any clarification required.

 - An invoice for the permit fees and public liability insurance will issued to you via email and available on the web portal.

 - Once payment has been received an event permit will be issued by email.

 A card payment fee applies.

 The new local law is now in effect regarding alcohol on the beach and in foreshore reserves in St Kilda.
 For full details, visit alcohol bans.

 If you are planning on having alcohol at your event or wedding, a liquor licence may be required.
 This can be obtained from the Victorian Commission for Gambling and Liquor Regulation (VCGLR) or if you have a caterer supplying the alcohol, they would need to provide their liquor licence.
 Please note eight weeks may be required for the processing of a liquor licence, check these time frames with the VCGLR.